docker/docs/single-sign-on/index.md

 ## Manage users when SSO is enabled

-To add a member to your organization:
-1. Create an account for your members in your IdP.
-2. Add and invite your members to your organization.
+You don’t need to add users to your organization in Docker Hub manually.
+You just need to make sure an account for your users exists in your IdP.
+When users sign in to Docker Hub, they're automatically assigned to the organization using their domain email address.

  > **Note:**
  >